It's natural for patients to be curious (or concerned) when they notice new technology in the exam room.

 We organized each response to acknowledge the underlying concern first, then address the technical details.
 This way, you can reassure the patient and follow up with helpful information.

-No. After Freed completes my note, the audio is deleted after 48 hours, and sometimes sooner.
+No. Audio is retained temporarily for processing and deleted automatically according to Freed’s data retention policy.
 It processes the audio, generates the note, and then automatically deletes the recording.
 I have access to the transcript, but not the audio.

 Think of it like sending a secure message that disappears after it's read.
-Your information is never stored as a recording.
+Audio is automatically deleted after processing, according to Freed’s data retention policies.
 Just as the clinical note in your chart.

-The Freed team only has access to the recording while it processes — and they will only access the recording if for some reason the note didn’t load properly.
+Access to recordings is restricted and governed by strict internal controls.
 The audio is only retained if I specifically ask for it.
 I’m able to pull the transcript to reference it for my note, and I review everything before it becomes part of your medical record.
-Otherwise, your recording is deleted after 48 hours, and the information is never used for anything other than your own medical record.
+Audio is retained temporarily for processing and deleted automatically according to Freed’s data retention policy.
+The information is not used for anything other than your own medical record.

 Yes.
 Freed follows strict security and compliance requirements.
 It meets HIPAA and HITECH, and is designed specifically for clinicians to use safely.